confluentinc/confluent-kubernetes-examples/hybrid/multi-region-clusters/README.md

-# Early Access: Confluent Multi-Region Clusters with Confluent for Kubernetes
+# Confluent Multi-Region Clusters (MRC) with Confluent for Kubernetes (CFK)

-Note: This is Early Access functionality.

 Confluent Server is often run across availability zones or nearby datacenters.
 If the computer network between brokers across availability zones or nearby datacenters is dissimilar, in term of reliability, latency, bandwidth, or cost, this can result in higher latency, lower throughput and increased cost to produce and consume messages.

 To mitigate this, Multi-Region Cluster functionality was added to Confluent Server.
 Read more about this functionality [here](https://docs.confluent.io/platform/current/multi-dc-deployments/multi-region.html).

-In this scenario workflow, you'll understand the concepts and how to set up a Multi-region cluster.
+In this scenario workflow, you'll understand the concepts and how to set up a multi-region cluster.

-export TUTORIAL_HOME=<Tutorial directory>/hybrid/multi-region-clusters
+`export TUTORIAL_HOME=confluent-kubernetes-examples/hybrid/multi-region-clusters`

 ## Concepts